Skip to content

 This distinction is important because the two molecules have different properties.

-High molecular hyaluronic acid (HMW)
+High molecular weight hyaluronic acid (HMW)

-We speak of high molecular hyaluronic acid when it weighs 106 Dalton.
-That's around 100 kilodaltons (kDA).
-High molecular weight hyaluronic acid, as found in MoleQlar Hyaluron , is found in the articular cartilage and synovial fluid as a “lubricant”.
-Some studies have also shown that it has a positive effect on wound healing.
+High molecular weight hyaluronic acid is defined as a weight of 106 Dalton.
+That is about 100 kilodaltons (kDA).
+High molecular weight hyaluronic acid, as found in MOLEQLAR Hyaluron occurs in the articular cartilage and synovial fluid as a “lubricant”.In addition, some studies have shown that it has a positive effect on wound healing.
 It supports the connective tissue and reduces inflammation in the body through interaction with surface molecules of our immune cells.

-One gram of hyaluronic acid can bind around 6 liters of water.
-The vitreous body of our eye consists of approx. 98% water.
-The remaining two percent are hyaluronic acid and collagen fibers.
+One gram of hyaluronic acid can bind about 6 liters of waterThe vitreous body of our eye consists of approximately 98% water.
+The remaining two percent is hyaluronic acid and collagen fibers.

-Low molecular hyaluronic acid (NMW)
+Low molecular weight hyaluronic acid (NMW)

-Hyaluron in science and research
+Hyaluron in Science and Research

 Hyaluron is used in many areas of medicine due to its unique biological and chemical properties.
 Here are some examples: